Wyntuition/jekyll-now/todo/02-work-internal.md

     -* DEV PLAN
     - ** Suzanne in appraisal?

+[Regular]

+- Feedback from others, myself; feedback for me
+- Project chat
+    - status
+    - satisfaction
+    - BD
+- Career
+    - How's it going towards your goals?
+    - tech, not
+    - Where are you looking to go?
+- PD: review where you're at, development plan
+- Discuss other projects (xpert, etc)
+- Praise

+3/5 meeting

 2/7/18 Meeting with Seth

 - Feels tech leads are in too many meeting to pair, etc.